 Correctly dealing with Critical Incidents

-A Critical Incident is a workplace event— extraordinary in nature—with the expectation of producing significant reactions on victims or those either directly or indirectly impacted.
+A Critical Incident is a workplace event—extraordinary in nature—with the expectation of producing significant reactions on victims or those directly or indirectly impacted.

 Typical examples of a Critical Incident include: robbery; auto accident; client illness (e.g. heart attack in lobby); severe or prolonged illness of employee (e.g. cancer); sudden death of employee; and natural disaster.

-A major consequence of a traumatic event is that the person feels order and control in their life have been lost.
-The brain keeps turning over the sequence of events in order to regain order and control.
+A major consequence of a traumatic event is that we feel we have lost order and control in our life.
+Our brain keeps turning over the sequence of events in order to regain order and control.

-We continue to “turn over” the situation and review it until our minds feel satisfied that it “now makes sense”.
+We continue to “turn over” the situation and review it until our mind feels satisfied that it “now makes sense”.

-In a debriefing a trained person helps the individual understand the event, their lack of ability to control situations and then to store the incident into long term memory.
+In a debriefing a trained person helps us understand the event, our inability to control situations, and then to store the incident into long-term memory.

 Not all situations or persons need a debriefing.
-Sometimes just talking is enough to start the process of healing.
+Sometimes just talking is enough to start the healing process.